KyrenMarunate/task-manager-app-tickletask/README.md

 # Tickletask
-Personal Task Manager.
-Tickle your work procrastination and get it done!

 A minimalistic, feature-rich task management application built with AngularJS, HTML5, and CSS3.
 Features a modern opaque design with glass-morphism effects, priority management, time tracking, and document upload support.